564C52/JASA_investigating/README.md

 ## Description

-This folder contains result elements corresponding to the results obtained in the study entitled *Investigating the shared meaning of metaphorical sound attributes: bright, warm, round, and rough*.
+This folder contains sound samples and figures corresponding to the results obtained in the study entitled *Investigating the shared meaning of metaphorical sound attributes: bright, warm, round, and rough*.

 -----------------
 ### soundsamples/